AlexandreBiguet/archaste/README.md

 ## How to run

-You probably need to `cd` in the project and `npm install` it first
+You probably need to `cd` in the project and `npm install` it first.

 `npx ts-node main.ts samples/foo.ts`